 The most common types of lower back surgery that I see are:

-You may ask "when is spinal surgery necessary?".
-My answer is when neurological signs are not improving, or when life is not worth its value.
+“When is spinal surgery necessary?”.
+My general answer is when neurological signs are not improving, or when life is not worth its value.

-So, "what are the options?"
-There are many options.
-Seek and research physiotherapists and surgeons for the best advice and second opinions.
+“What are the options / alternatives to surgery?”
+There are options to surgery and they should all be investigated first.
+Seek and research qualified medical opinions, such as physiotherapists doctors and surgeons for the best advice and second opinions.
 Then search again!
 If we all agree - then surgery is your answer.
 However, if you have neurological signs like absent reflexes, bladder or bowel dysfunctions or numbness in your saddle area, do not wait, surgery may be the only answer.

-However, it is my opinion that physiotherapy should be considered as an integral part of spinal surgeries.
+What exercises can I do to prepare for or recover from surgery?
 Spinal surgery conditions are always associated with postural changes.
 This results in an imbalance in your muscle system where some muscles become tight and overactive and others become weak and inhibited.
 If you have surgery these changes do not automatically correct themselves and it is of great importance to work diligently and specifically on an exercise program that addresses these changes and where possible rectifies them.
-You cannot do this rehabilitation yourself.
+You cannot do this rehabilitation by yourself.

 Although I advocate Pilates exercises for this I advise you to seek a chartered Physiotherapist’s/physical therapist’s advice on what exercises are suitable for you and your condition.
 Doing incorrect exercises can do more harm than good.

 In an ideal situation I like to assess my client before they undergo their surgery.
 This allows me to have a clear understanding of how their body has adapted to their pain and movement problems.
 It also allows me to advise them on gentle exercises that they can do pre-operatively to help their rehab post operatively.
 I like to educate my client on the role of exercise in their condition and how their rehab will proceed once the operation is done.